 The Tablelands: See the Earth Naked

 Don’t miss the internationally known Tablelands, a rare outcrop of the Earth’s mantle pushed skyward half a billion years ago.
-Explore on your own, with a guide or with the Explora app on your phone.
+Explore on your own with the Explora app on your phone.
 How do you want to see the Earth Naked?!?
-Guided hikes available from mid-June to mid-September.

 Cruise the freshwater fjord of Western Brook Pond

 An easy walk past natural bog and forest leads to the dock for a scenic boat trip up Western Brook Pond, cruising the base of sheer cliff walls where waterfalls tumble, to the end of the freshwater fjord.